dbensik/blockfundme/README.md

   - ReactJS and NextJS for frontend
   - Semantic UI for frontend theme
   - Infura.io for deploying contract to Rinkeby test network
+  - ganache-cli for running local network
+  - MetaMask for iteracting with ethereum blockchain through browser

  ## Setup